openwpm/domain_utils/README.rst

 For more details, please read the `Mozilla Community Participation Guidelines`_.

-For more information on how to report violations of the Community Participation Guidelines, please read our `'How to Report'`_ page.
+For more information on how to report violations of the Community Participation Guidelines, please read our '`How to Report`_' page.

 Credits